-Goksel Yalcinkaya is Associate Professor in the marketing department at the Paul College of Business and Economics at the University of New Hampshire.
+Goksel Yalcinkaya is a Professor in the marketing department at the Paul College of Business and Economics at the University of New Hampshire.
 He earned his Ph.D. from Michigan State University.
 His current research interests include new product launch, diffusion of innovations, and global marketing.
 Within these broad areas, his major research areas are the relative impact of exploitation and exploration capabilities on product innovation and market performance and the new product launch strategies.
 His research has been presented in various international conferences and published in numerous leading academic journals including the Journal of the Academy of Marketing Science, Journal of International Marketing, Journal of World Business, International Marketing Review, Journal of Product Innovation Management and others.
 He is the winner of the AMA’s Hans B. Thorelli Award in 2015 for significant and long-term contributions to international marketing theory or practice.

 Goksel’s teaching interests are in global marketing, marketing strategy, marketing analytics, and new product development.
 He teaches/has taught courses in Marketing Management and Marketing Analytics at the graduate-level MBA, as well as courses in the Principles of Marketing, Marketing Strategy, and Market Analytics at the undergraduate level.
 Goksel is the recipient of the “2013 Excellence in Teaching Award” from the Peter T. Paul College of Business and Economics.
 He currently serves as the Chair of the Global Marketing SIG of the American Marketing Association and Area Editor for the Rutgers Business Review.
 He is also serving on the Editorial Boards of the Journal of International Marketing and Journal of Global Academy of Marketing Science.